Sammieeeeeeeeee/SignLanguage/README.md

 1. **Emulator Compatibility**
 Use emulator: Pixel 2 API 35 to run the application.

+## Testing the Models with the Application

+To test the sign language recognition models with the Android application:

+- Use the **videos** provided in the `GRU` and `DTW` folders for testing the Video Input.
+- Use the **images** provided in the `CNN` folder for testing the Image Input.

+These samples can be used to validate the behavior and accuracy of the respective models within the application environment.

 ## Datasets

 - **CNN Dataset**: [Access the CNN Dataset here](https://drive.google.com/drive/folders/1bDFKsnwbNyyveFrnrabuRmMOO3ikIx93?usp=sharing)